kylzryte/RepData_PeerAssessment1/PA1_template.md

 max.avg <- max.avg.steps[1,3]
 max.time <- max.avg.steps[1,4]
 ```
-The maximum average number of steps occured in interval:`r max.int` and
+The maximum average number of steps occured in interval:835 and
-the count was `r max.avg` steps taken at `r max.time` in the morning.
+the count was 206.17 steps taken at 08:35:00 in the morning.

 ### Imputing missing values